patshaughnessy/patshaughnessy.github.io/posts/2019-10-07-how-rust-makes-error-handling-part-of-thelanguage.markdown

 }
 </pre>

 ## The ?
-Macro In Rust
+Operator In Rust

 That last code snippet is quite a mouthful - error checking with Rust is even more tedious and verbose than it is using Go!

-Fortunately, Rust includes an operator (actually a macro, strictly speaking) that allows Rust programmers to abbreviate all of this logic.
-By appending the
+Fortunately, Rust includes an operator that allows Rust programmers to abbreviate all of this logic.
+By appending the <span class="code">?</span>
-<span class="code">?</span> character to the call site of a function that
-returns a <span class="code">Result<T, E></span> value, Rust automatically generates code that checks the <span class="code">Result<T, E></span> value, and returns underlying <span class="code">T</span> value if the result is <span class="code">Ok(T)</span>:
+character to the call site of a function that returns a <span class="code">Result&lt;T, E></span> value, Rust automatically generates code that checks the <span class="code">Result&lt;T, E></span> value, and returns underlying <span class="code">T</span> value if the result is <span class="code">Ok(T)</span>:

 <pre type="rust">